Third grade

-Australian equivalent
+Australia

 In Australia, this level of class is called Year 3.
 Children generally start this level between the ages of eight and nine.

-Brazilian equivalent
+Brazil

 In Brazil, third grade is the terceiro ano do Ensino Fundamental I, in this case, children begin their first year of elementary school at age 6 or 7 depending on their birthdate.
 Therefore, the 3rd year of elementary school is typically for students of 8 (96 months)–9 years (108 months) of age.
 All children students must be 8 years old before the cut-off date.

-British equivalent
+Britain

 In England, the year of school that is the same age as 3rd Grade is Year 4, which is the fourth year of compulsory education.
 Most children start one year earlier however, in the Reception class.
 Welsh pupils are in their fourth full year of compulsory education.

 In Northern Ireland and Scottish pupils are in "Primary 4", their fourth year of compulsory education.

-Canadian equivalent
+Canada

 In Canada, the year is called Grade 3, and the pupils are known as "3rd grade".

-French equivalent
+France

 In France, children aged 8 join CE2 ("Cours élémentaire deuxième année"), the third school year of primary school.
 It was formerly called "neuvième" (ninth year before Terminale, the "baccalauréat" year).

-German equivalent
+Germany

 In Germany, the equivalent grade is 3.
-Klasse.

-Greece equivalent
+Greece

 In Greece, the third school year of primary school is referred to as Third Grade of Primary (Triti - Τρίτη Δημοτικού)..

-Indian equivalent
+India

 In India children enter Class 3 or 4 at ages 8 to 9.

-Irish equivalent
+Ireland

 In the Republic of Ireland, the equivalent is Third Class or Rang a trí (for 9-10 year olds) which is the fifth year of Primary School.

-New Zealand equivalent
+New Zealand

 In New Zealand, this level of class is called Standard 2 or Year 4.
 Children generally start this level between the ages of eight and nine.

-Portuguese equivalent
+Philippines

+In the Philippines, this levels of class called Grade 3.
+Children generally start this level for females between ages of 7, 8, 9 to 10 and male students between 8, 9, 10 to 11.

+Portugal

 In Portugal, the third grade (terceiro ano, 3.º ano) is the third year of the four-year 1.º Ciclo do Ensino Básico that includes also the first grade, the second grade and the fourth grade.

-Spanish equivalent
+Spain

 In Spain for children from 8 to 9 years old is also the third year of elementary education (tercero de EGB, tercero de primaria).
 Also, elementary education is further subdivided into two stages.
 This is the third year in the first stage or primaria in Spanish.

+United States

+In the United States, children are usually enrolled at school at ages 8-9.